Eaternity/eaternity-website/_posts/blog/2018-10-26-Goals-Sustainable-Food-System.md

 | -----------------------------                             |

 <br />
-Note that this 2030 Switzerland target is not taking into account the aspects of equity and climate justice.
+Note that this 2025 Switzerland target is taking into account the aspects of equity and climate justice.
 Meaning that there are other nations which still want to build roads and infrastructure (already available in Switzerland).
 Those would need us, the developed nations, to take more of the share to reduce the emissions.
 Switzerland should actually consider reaching the global 2050 target, by 2030.

 tldr;